-It is advised that the needs of the disabled have been actively considered and as such, the proposal is compatible with the duty of the County Council under The Equality Act 2010.
-The alternative route will be of an adequate width and there is no intention to install stiles or gates on the alternative route.
+Furthermore, it is considered to be compatible with the material provisions of the Rights of Way Improvement Plan.
+It is also advised that the needs of the disabled have been actively considered and as such, the proposal is compatible with the duty of the county council, as a Highway Authority, under The Equality Act 2010.
+The route will be of adequate width, firm and well drained underfoot, ramped not stepped and without gates or stiles.